Terms And Conditions

 Complaints and Standards

 VetDentist has a "zero tolerance" policy regarding violence, or threats of violence and abuse.
-We do not tolerate discrimination on the basis of age, sex, race, mental or physical disability, religious or sexual preferences.
+We do not tolerate discrimination on the basis of age, sex, gender identification, race, mental or physical disability, religious or sexual preferences.

 VetDentist may contact you either by letter, phone, text or electronic means in order to advise you of outstanding accounts, reminders of your pet’s follow-up care treatments and any marketing offers that might be of benefit to you or your pet.
 Please tell the staff if you do not wish to be contacted.